 This Indian keto cauliflower rice recipe is made with simple pantry ingredients in addition to cauliflower.
 Let's take a look at what we need:

-Spices & Flavorings: Black mustard seeds, salt, turmeric, Kashmiri red chili powder (or cayenne - if you like it spicy!), and ground coriander flavor this rice beautifully.
+- Spices & Flavorings: Black mustard seeds, salt, turmeric, Kashmiri red chili powder (or cayenne - if you like it spicy!), and ground coriander flavor this rice beautifully.

-Garnish: A gently squeeze of lime and fresh chopped cilantro adds a fresh, vibrant finish to this dish.
+- Garnish: A gently squeezed lime and fresh chopped cilantro add a fresh, vibrant finish to this dish.

-- Fresh: Make your own by grating a whole head of cauliflower cut into large chunks on the medium-sized holes of a box grater, or using the grater attachment of your food processor.
+- Fresh: Make your own by grating a whole head of cauliflower cut into large chunks on the medium-sized holes of a box grater or using the grater attachment of your food processor.
 You will need ½ head of cauliflower for this recipe.
 Here's a detailed recipe: How to Make Cauliflower Rice from Scratch

-How To Make Indian Cauli Rice
+How To Make Indian Cauliflower Rice

 - Heat a skillet on medium-high heat.
 When hot, add oil and mustard seeds.
 (Pic 1)

-- Add salt and spices and saute for another 3-4 minutes, until it reaches your desired doneness (see notes about texture).
+- Add salt and spices and saute for another 3-4 minutes until it reaches your desired doneness (see notes about texture).
 (Pic 3)

 - Remove from heat.
 Lightly squeeze lime and garnish with fresh cilantro.
 (Pic 4)

-How to Use Cauliflower Rice
+Other Ways To Use Cauliflower Rice

-- Add a handful of cauliflower rice to your burgers, Keema curry or pasta sauces.
-It practically disappears in the mix and you cannot taste it.
+- Add a handful of cauliflower rice to your burgers, Keema curry, or pasta sauces.
+It practically disappears in the mix, and you cannot taste it.

 - Make a cauliflower crust pizza to satisfy those carb cravings!